Bite Me (Avril Lavigne song)

 "Bite Me" is a song by Canadian singer Avril Lavigne.
 It was released on November 10, 2021, through Elektra Records and as Lavigne's debut on Travis Barker's label DTA Records.
 It is the lead single from Lavigne's seventh studio album, Love Sux (2022).
 The song was noted by critics as a return to Lavigne's pop-punk roots.
 The song peaked at number 63 on the Canadian Hot 100 and number 61 on the UK Singles Chart.

+In the United States, “Bite Me” reached number 13 on Billboard’s Hot Rock & Alternative Songs chart, the main chart for the rock and alternative genre.
+It also ranked at number 41 on the chart’s year-end list, despite being released in late November.
+The song received generally positive critical reception and was included on several year-end critics’ lists, cementing its status as a well-regarded, genre-focused release for Lavigne within the contemporary pop-punk and alternative landscape.

 Background and release

 Canadian pop punk artist Avril Lavigne released her sixth studio album, Head Above Water, on February 15, 2019, through BMG.
 The album was inspired by the two years during which Lavigne suffered from Lyme disease, which left her mostly bedridden and unable to perform.
 That September, Lavigne embarked on a North American tour in support of Head Above Water, her first such tour in five years.
 A European tour, originally set to begin in early 2020, had to be rescheduled for 2022 due to the COVID-19 pandemic.

 While quarantined at home during the pandemic, Lavigne told American Songwriter that she had begun working on new music, which she hoped to release sometime in 2021.
 That December, Lavigne posted a photo on Instagram of her in a recording studio with Mod Sun and Machine Gun Kelly, leading to speculation that the trio was working on music together.
 "Flames", a Mod Sun song featuring Lavigne, was released on January 8, 2021.
 The following month, Lavigne confirmed on Instagram that she had finished working on her new album, and that she would release new music that summer.
 Producer John Feldmann, known for his work with bands such as Blink-182, All Time Low, and Goldfinger, meanwhile, confirmed to Wall of Sound that he had been working with Lavigne and that her new album would bring "back her pop punk roots".